 Flying, excessive exercise and lack of sleep can make signs/symptoms worse.
 Flying exposes you to lower oxygen tension, and can stimulate borderline anaerobes that grow better at low oxygen (see above).
-Some exercise is essential, but avoid relapses due to overexertion.
+Some exercise is essential, but avoid relapses due to over-exertion.
 Dry saunas help rid the system of chemicals, and saunas should be taken daily or 3 sessions per week--moderate exercise, followed by 15-20 min of dry sauna and tepid shower.
 Repeat saunas no more than 2X per day.
 Work up a good sweat, eliminating chemicals without placing too much stress on your system, and replace body fluids and electrolytes during and after each session.
 During exercise patients should always avoid pollutant and allergen exposures.
 For recovery after exercise and to decrease muscle soreness, some use a Jacuzzi or hot tub, but only after a sufficient cool-down period.
 Don't get overheated in the process.
-Remember, don't over do it!!!
+Remember, don't over do it, or you will likely relapse!

-Antibiotics/Antivirals Recommended when Indicated for Treatment of Intracellular Infections in Chronic Illnesses by Prof. Garth L. Nicolson
+Antibiotics/Antivirals Recommended when Indicated for Treatment of Intracellular Infections in Chronic Illnesses

+Prof. Emeritus Garth L. Nicolson, PhD, MD (H)

-The Institute for Molecular Medicine, 15162 Triton Lane, Huntington Beach, California 92649-1041 Tel: (714) 903-2900 Fax: (714) 379-2082 e-mail: gnicolson@immed.org Website: www.immed.org
+The Institute for Molecular Medicine, 16371 Gothard St. H, Huntington Beach, California 92647 USA Tel: (714) 715-5978 Fax: (714) 596-3791 E-mail: gnicolson@immed.org Website: www.immed.org